natir/variantplaner/docs/usages.md

 variantplaner -t 8 parquet2vcf -i variants.parquet -o variants.vcf
 ```

-`parquet2vcf` subcommand have many more option but we didn't need it now.
+`parquet2vcf` subcommand have many more options but we didn't need it now.

 Next annotate this `variants.vcf` [with snpeff](https://pcingola.github.io/SnpEff/), we assume you generate a file call `variants.snpeff.vcf`.